HimathX/lk-hansard-topic-modeling/docs/extraction_audit/extraction_audit.md

 - Language Preservation Accuracy = speeches with no translation, transliteration, or major script corruption / checked speeches
 - Procedural Noise Error Rate = speeches incorrectly containing procedural-only content / checked speeches

-The evaluator reports "Procedural Noise Removal Accuracy" as the share of checked rows where `procedural_noise_removed=true`.

 Run:

 ```powershell
 python scripts\evaluate_extraction_audit.py docs\extraction_audit\extraction_audit_manual_benchmark_template.csv
 ```

-## Camera-Ready Paper Snippet

-The Hansard extraction stage was implemented as a multimodal document extraction pipeline rather than a purely non-OCR method.
-Gemini was used as a document understanding component for layout-aware text recovery, speaker-turn segmentation, procedural-noise filtering, and preservation of Sinhala, Tamil, English, and code-mixed speech content.
-No translation, transliteration, or language normalization was applied.
-For auditability, we release the extraction prompt, recovered model/input metadata, post-processing steps, representative success and failure review targets, and a manually checked extraction benchmark seed in the accompanying repository.

-On a manually checked starter sample of 4 rendered PDF pages / 4 extracted speeches, we evaluated speaker attribution, speech-boundary segmentation, layout-order preservation, language preservation, and procedural-noise removal.
-No benchmarked errors were observed in this small seed sample; the highest-risk categories still recommended for expansion are dual-column ordering, speaker attribution on dense spreads, and procedural-text carry-over.
-These results are reported to contextualize downstream topic-modeling quality rather than to claim perfect extraction.